-- 3. The funding body data assurance visits to sixth forms have highlighted a number of issues centred on the School Census.
-Box D1 summarises these issues as an aid to sixth forms in completing this year's forms. - 4.
+- 9. The funding body data assurance visits to sixth forms have highlighted a number of issues centred on the school census.
+These are summarised below, as an aid to sixth forms in completing this year's forms. - 10.
 Auditors discovered that a significant number of sixth forms had wrongly recorded their pupil numbers, and many had errors in the number of qualifications studied.
-In addition, some sixth forms had inadequate records to support their School Census data.
-Where auditors identify that sixth forms have wrongly recorded pupil numbers or the number of qualifications studied, or have inadequate records to support their return, this may result in an adjustment to the allocation. - 5.
-The head teacher should approve data returns to the YPLA, particularly as any errors found could result in recovery of funding.
+In addition, some sixth forms had inadequate records to support their school census data.
+Where auditors identify that sixth forms have wrongly recorded pupil numbers or the number of qualifications studied, or have inadequate records to support their return, this may result in an adjustment to the allocation. - 11.
+The head teacher should approve data returns to the EFA, particularly as any errors found could result in recovery of funding.

-Box D1: Common errors found during data assurance reviews at sixth forms
+Common errors found during data assurance reviews at sixth forms

-Pupil numbers
+12. Pupil numbers.

-Sixth forms that have not retained registers for the School Census date.

-Sixth forms that have not retained a copy of the School Census return that was submitted to the DfE.
+- a.
+Sixth forms that have not retained registers for the school census date. - b.
+Sixth forms that have not retained a copy of the school census return that was submitted to the DfE. - c.
 Sixth forms placing reliance on verbal or written assurances by pupils that they will return to the sixth form.
-(Such pupils must not be counted on the School Census unless they are actually enrolled.)

-Including on the School Census pupils who have not attended school from the start of term.
-(These pupils should only be counted when the sixth form has granted them authorised absence.)

-Including on the School Census pupils who are already on another sixth form's roll.
-(Pupils must be counted only once.)
+(Such pupils must not be counted on the school census unless they are actually enrolled.) - d.
+Including on the school census pupils who have not attended school from the start of term.
+(These pupils should only be counted when the sixth form has granted them authorised absence.) - e.
+Including on the school census pupils who are already on another sixth form's roll.
+(Pupils must be counted only once). - f.
 Duplicating the count of pupils at sixth forms in consortium arrangements.
-(A pupil and their qualifications must be counted only once.)

-Non-EEA pupils must not be included in the School Census where right of abode has not been confirmed.
+(A pupil and their qualifications must be counted only once.) - g.
+Non-EEA pupils must not be included in the school census where right of abode has not been confirmed.

-Qualifications
+Qualifications.

-Sixth forms having inadequate or inappropriate supporting documentation detailing the qualifications to be taken by each student at the School Census date.

-Recording on the School Census pupils re-sitting GCSE and AS/A2-levels (records for re-takes are valid).
+- a.
+Sixth forms having inadequate or inappropriate supporting documentation detailing the qualifications to be taken by each student at the school census date. - b.
+Recording on the school census pupils re-sitting GCSE and AS/A2-levels (records for re-takes are valid).

-Sixth forms wrongly recording on the Schools Census any additional funding for other qualifications funded from within the entitlement funding.

-Sixth forms that have entered pupils on the School Census return for the General Studies qualification where the pupil is not actually going to take the exam.
+- c.
+Sixth forms wrongly recording on the school census any additional funding for other qualifications funded from within the entitlement funding. - d.
+Sixth forms that have entered pupils on the school census return for the General Studies qualification where the pupil is not actually going to take the exam.